 A. If steam or hot water plumbing reaches a temperature in excess of 130°F or directly powered radiating surfaces are located in areas of the facility that are accessible to residents, the assisted living program shall position or shield the radiating surfaces in a manner to prevent resident contact.

-B. The [assisted living] program shall ensure that the radiator shielding device:
+B. The assisted living program shall ensure that the radiator shielding device:

 (1) Allows for efficient heat transfer;